-In some of its communities, SHA co-locates units funded through project-based vouchers and low income public housing.
-Combining program management and policies for both of these types of units (referred to as Streamlined Low Income Housing Program, or SLIHP, units) within the same community reduces costs by eliminating redundancies, including duplicative rent reviews and inspections.
+In some of its communities, SHA co-locates units funded through project-based vouchers and low-income public housing.
+Combining program management and policies for both of these types of units (referred to as Streamlined Low Income Housing Program, or SLIHP) within SHA's subsidized housing portfolio reduces costs by eliminating redundancies, including duplicative rent reviews and inspections.
 It also avoids unnecessary disparities between tenants of the two different types of units.

-SHA's current implementation of this activity allows for all units subsidized by project-based housing choice vouchers to be operated like public housing subsidized units in communities that receive both types of subsidy.
+SHA's current implementation of this activity allows for all SHA owned and operated units subsidized by project-based housing choice vouchers to be operated like public housing subsidized units.
 This streamlined approach includes transfer policies as well as acceptance of slight differences (generally less than \$1) in rent calculation caused by different data systems of record for vouchers and public housing.

-Strategy Description First Identified First Implemented Current Status Anticipated Changes, Modifications, or Additions to Authorizations Age ncy-wide Strategi es 15.A.01 Combined program management: Combined program management for project-based vouchers co- located with public housing or other units in communities operating both subsidy types.
-2008 MTW Plan 2008 Active None
+Strategy Description First identified First implemented Current status Anticipated changes, modifications, or additions to authorizations Agency-wide strategies 15.A.01 Combined program management: Combined program management for subsidized units owned and operated by SHA.
+2008 MTW Plan, updated 2018 MTW Plan 2008 Active None